Rugby union in Argentina: National team

 The national team are nicknamed Los Pumas and wear blue and white jerseys.
 They are considered a top tier nation by World Rugby, and have competed in the Rugby Championship since 2012.

 Argentina played their first international on June 12, 1910, against a touring British Isles, losing 28 points to three.
 Argentina also competed at the first ever Rugby World Cup held in Australia and New Zealand in 1987.
 Grouped with the All Blacks, Fiji and Italy, Argentina won their game against the Italians, but finished at the bottom of their pool on points difference.
-Subsequent World Cups saw similar results, in the 1999 tournament however, Argentina finished second in their pool and made it to the quarter finals.
+Subsequent World Cups saw similar results, in the 1999 tournament however, Argentina finished second in their pool and made it to the quarter-finals.
 Argentine Gonzalo Quesada was also the top scorer of the tournament.
 The 2003 Rugby World Cup saw them finish third in pool A. The Nations Cup is a tournament involving the country's "A" national side, now branded as Argentina XV, and was first held in 2006.

 In recent years Argentina have proven themselves capable of scaring and more than occasionally defeating traditional rugby giants.
 As of 2020, they have defeated every Tier 1 rugby nation.
 Argentina also drew with the British & Irish Lions in 2005 in Cardiff, notable as a 'moral victory' for the Pumas, who were missing over two dozen players and had to resort to dragging players out of retirement to play.
 Heading into the 2007 Rugby World Cup, Argentina's most recent Six Nations scalps were a pair of wins over an experimental Ireland side and one over Italy in 2007.
 In the World Cup itself, Argentina beat the host nation, France, in the opening game and Ireland in a later pool match.
 The Pumas went on to defeat Scotland in the quarterfinals before losing to eventual champions South Africa in the semifinals.
 They met France again in the bronze final and won again, this time by a convincing 34-10 margin.
-Out of the last 10 matches between Argentina and France—four at José Amalfitani Stadium and six in France—Argentina have seven wins, with their three losses by a combined total of 13 points.
-Today (November 2020) Argentina is ranked eighth in the World Rugby Rankings.
+As of August 2025, Argentina is ranked seventh in the World Rugby Rankings, having beaten the British & Irish Lions 28-24 on June 20th, 2025 in Dublin.